Updated in 2022

 - Hey, I know what you mean – Ah, docka morpher

-While Simlish features in The Sims 4, there are more English, visible on the billboards in the latest versions of the Sims games.
-In some of the earlier releases, the billboards normally show icons representing the Simlish versions of popular English words.
+While Simlish features in The Sims 4, there’s much more English visible on the billboards in the latest versions of the Sims games.
+In some of the earlier releases, the billboards normally showed icons representing the Simlish versions of popular English words.
 Some of the characters still speak gibberish, like in the first Sims game, while other characters, even if new, use Simlish phrases and catchy sayings from the nonsense language.
 In the online versions, more texts appear in English.

 Accurate Translations in Any Language

-While Simlish is not a true constructed language, you can be assured that you are going to get the most accurate translation of any living language when you hire a translator from Day Translations, Inc. Day Translations only uses native-speaking translators, who live in-country, which guarantees that your translation project will be accurate and of high quality.
+While Simlish phrases don’t come from a true constructed language, you can be assured that you are going to get the most accurate translation of any living and real language when you hire a translator from Day Translations, Inc. Day Translations only uses native-speaking translators, who live in-country, which guarantees that your translation project will be accurate and of high quality.
 Whenever you need language translation services anytime, anywhere you are located, you can get in touch with us quickly.
 You can call us at 1-800-969-6853 or send us an email at Contact us whenever you need translation services as we are open 24/7, every day of the year.